chrisnathan20/mybnb-react-java-sql/README.md

 hosts, something that the system should flag and prohibit.
 - found by sending a request to http://localhost:8080/mybnb/reportH with body of "city" for city, "country" for country

+Report 9: We would also like to rank the renters by the number of bookings in a specific time period
+- found by sending a request to http://localhost:8080/mybnb/reportI with body of "start" for start date, "end" for end date

+Report 10: We would also like to rank the renters by the number of bookings in a specific time period per city
+- found by sending a request to http://localhost:8080/mybnb/reportJ with body of "start" for start date, "end" for end date, "city" for city

+Report 11: We would also like to report renter involved in the most number of cancellatons
+- found by sending a request to http://localhost:8080/mybnb/reportK with empty body

+Report 12: We would also like to report hosts involved in the most number of cancellatons
+- found by sending a request to http://localhost:8080/mybnb/reportL with empty body

 System Limitations: